All Episodes

 beg Nichols to give it to him.
 He'd do anything,

-he said, Do you have one hundred million dollars in cash?
+he said.
+Do you have one hundred million dollars in cash?

-Said Nichols, I've got one hundred million in cash.
-Do
+I've got one hundred million in cash.

-we can make some real money together if we can
+We can make some real money together if we can

 access a special secret market operated by the thirteen families

-who together secretly rule the world, you know, the octopus.
+who together secretly rule the world.

 And just as Julia had said to Tatiana at the

-Riverside spa, sam Israel said to Nichols, sign me up,
+Riverside spa, Sam Israel said to Nichols, sign me up,

 but not for three thousand pounds, for more than one